mrkazawa/border-chain/README.md

 #### Running the `service` ####

-After the `gateway` and `device` completes their authentications, we can continue to grant endpoint access to other entities.
+After the `gateway` and `device` complete their authentications, we can continue to grant endpoint access to other entities.
 In this example, the `owner` allow IoT `service` to access his domain through the `gateway`.
-Therefore, the `gateway` will act as an authorization server while the `service` will request for access to the `gateway`.
+Therefore, the `gateway` will act as an authorization server while the `service` will request access to the `gateway`.
-Then, the `service` constructs a secure channel with the `gateway` before accessing the resource.
+The `service` constructs a secure channel with the `gateway` before accessing the resource.
-Once the channel is established, it can begin request for resource using encrypted requests and responses.
+Once the channel is established, it can start requesting for a resource using encrypted messages.

 ```console
 vagrant@actor7:~$ cd ~/src